Unboxed-Software/solana-course/content/vrf.md

 ### Lib.rs

 Then, we are going to edit `lib.rs` to add in the additional functions we will be building today.
+The functions are as follows:
+- `init_vrf_client` - Creates the VRF authority PDA, which will sign for and consume the randomness.
+- `get_out_of_jail` - Requests the randomness from the VRF, effectively rolling the dice.
+- `consume_randomess` - The callback function for the VRF where we will check for the dice rolls.

 ```rust
 use anchor_lang::prelude::*;